vs65497/InvertedPendulum/README.md

 Given the two sensors, after initialization, we can track 4 inputs: pendulum angle, pendulum angular velocity, cart position, and cart velocity.
 Error is found by the difference between the current state of the system and the desired state (pendulum in the upright position).

-Due to having multiple inputs and multiple outputs, PID control is not able to be used.
+Due to having multiple inputs and multiple outputs, PID control is not able to be used (it can only handle single in, single out).
 Instead I chose to use LQR.

 ## Swing-Up Control